Cysharp/MemoryPack/README.md

 Next [Serialization info](#serialization-info) section shows how to check for schema changes, e.g., by CI, to prevent accidents.

-When using `GnerateType.VersionTolerant`, it supports full version-torlerant.
+When using `GenerateType.VersionTolerant`, it supports full version-tolerant.

 * unmanaged struct can't change any more
 * All members must add `[MemoryPackOrder]` explicitly